-420. Whenever feasible, MUNI agrees to arrange for the installation of vending machines in Division Gilley rooms pursuant to the authority set forth in Section 4.4 of the San Francisco Administrative Code.
-The net proceeds from the operation and sales from the vending machines shall be used only for the provision of facilities and the maintenance of facilities for the use of MUNI operators in Gilley rooms and similar places as approved by the Union and the Director of Transportation.
-The MTA agrees to adopt any legislation which may be required to implement this provision.
+Whenever feasible, MUNI agrees to arrange for the installation of vending machines in Division Gilley rooms pursuant to the authority set forth in Section 4.4 of the San Francisco Administrative Code.
+The net proceeds from the operation and sales from the vending machines shall be used only for the provision of facilities and the maintenance of facilities for the use of MUNI operators in Gilley rooms and similar places as approved by the Union and the Executive Director/CEO or his/her designee.
+The SFMTA agrees to adopt any legislation which may be required to implement this provision.